 TIF Overview for Nebraska City Council Members

 As a Nebraska governing body member, you vote on substandard and blighted declarations and redevelopment plan approvals — decisions that shape your community’s development trajectory.
-Here is a high-level overview of how TIF works under the Community Development Law and what proposed changes under LB 1168 would mean.
-TIF in Plain Language TIF captures only […]
+Here is a high-level overview of how TIF works under the Community Development Law and what recent changes under LB 1135, signed into law in April 2026, mean for your […]

 As a Nebraska governing body member, you vote on substandard and blighted declarations and redevelopment plan approvals — decisions that shape your community’s development trajectory.
-Here is a high-level overview of how TIF works under the Community Development Law and what proposed changes under LB 1168 would mean.
+Here is a high-level overview of how TIF works under the Community Development Law and what recent changes under LB 1135, signed into law in April 2026, mean for your role.

 TIF in Plain Language